-In each case where a CRC is used for data transfer validation, the bus master must calculate a CRC value using the polynomial function given above and compare the calculated value to either the 8-bit CRC value stored in the 64-bit ROM portion of the DS1982 (for ROM reads) or the 8-bit CRC value computed within the DS1982.
 The comparison of CRC values and decision to continue with an operation are determined entirely by the bus master.
-There is no circuitry on the DS1982 that prevents a command sequence from proceeding if the CRC stored in or calculated by the DS1982 does not match the value generated by the bus master.
-Proper use of the CRC as outlined in the flow chart of Figure 6 can result in a communication channel with a very high level of integrity.
+There is no circuitry on the DS1985 that prevents a command sequence from proceeding if the CRC stored in or calculated by the DS1985 does not match the value generated by the bus master.
 For more details on generating CRC values including example implementations in both hardware and software, see the Book of DS19xx iButton Standards.